birkschmithuesen/SpeculativeAI_Dodeca/01_AV-link/README.md

 # SpeculativeArtificialIntelligence / Exp. #1
 # (audiovisual associations)
-The program generates a model of feed-forward NN with 30 inputs and 13824 outputs.
+The program generates a model of feed-forward NN with 30 inputs and 13824 outputs.<br>
-30 inputs: FFT analyses of sounds
+30 inputs: FFT analyses of sounds<br>
-13824 outputs: sets the brightness for 13824 LEDs of the lightobject "Interspace #3" Find a documentation abotu this work on: https://vimeo.com/280350114
+13824 outputs: sets the brightness for 13824 LEDs of the lightobject "Interspace #3"<br>
+Find a documentation abotu this work on: https://vimeo.com/280350114

 The training data can be downloaded here: